audeering/audobject/docs/usage.rst

 ----------

 :class:`audobject.Dictionary` implements a
-:class:`audobject.Object` that can used like a dictionary.
+:class:`audobject.Object` that can be used like a dictionary.

 .. code-block:: pycon